FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Experiments

 \textbf{Comparison Methods.} To the best of our knowledge, there is no existing method capable of generating high-resolution, audio-driven speaker videos with editable facial attributes.
 For a comprehensive evaluation of our proposed method, we first generate results using semantic features extracted by the high-level semantic encoding module, ensuring identity consistency with reference images.
-Our method is compared against several state-of-the-art (SOTA) lip synchronization approaches categorized into three groups.
+We compare our method with several representative and widely used lip synchronization methods.
 Wav2Lip \cite{Prajwal2020LipSync} optimizes direct mappings between audio and lip motion for highly synchronized lip movements while preserving facial textures.
 SadTalker \cite{Zhang2023SadTalker} employs explicit facial landmarks and adversarial networks to produce smooth animations.
 DiffTalk \cite{Shen2023DiffTalk}, EchoMimic \cite{chen2025echomimic}, and Hallo \cite{Xu2024HALLO} leverage diffusion models to model conditional distributions between audio and facial movements, achieving higher-quality talking videos and strong generalization capabilities for out-of-distribution subjects.
 This comparison aims to evaluate our method's performance relative to current leading techniques in audio-driven talking head generation.

 \textbf{Evaluation Metrics.} For evaluating our method, we employ several metrics.
 Image generation quality is assessed using FID \cite{dowson1982frechet}, SSIM \cite{assessment2004error}, PSNR \cite{jahne2005digital}, and CPBD \cite{narvekar2011no}.
 Lip motion accuracy is evaluated with M-LMD and F-LMD \cite{chen2018lip}, while Syncconf \cite{prajwal2020lip} measures lip movement-audio synchronization.
 Additionally, we edit semantic features from the dual-layer semantic encoding module using a linear classifier to produce edited video results.
-These are compared against state-of-the-art video editing methods such as Latent-Transformer \cite{yao2021latent}, STIT \cite{tzaban2022stitch}, and Diffusion-Video-Autoencoders \cite{kim2023diffusion}, using TL-ID and TG-ID \cite{tzaban2022stitch} as evaluation metrics.
+These are compared against representative video editing methods such as Latent-Transformer \cite{yao2021latent}, STIT \cite{tzaban2022stitch}, and Diffusion-Video-Autoencoders \cite{kim2023diffusion}, using TL-ID and TG-ID \cite{tzaban2022stitch} as evaluation metrics.